DIPlib/diplib/changelogs/diplib_next.md

 - `dip::BackgroundThreshold()` now determines the half width at half height with sub-sample precision, and takes the smoothing of the histogram into account, such that the amount of smoothing should have little influence in the computed threshold.

+- The "Mu" and "GreyMu" features no longer use the pixel sizes if the units for different image dimensions differ.
+No uses of the tensor make sense if the units for the various dimensions don't match, in this case it is more useful to report the tensor in pixel units.

 ### Bug fixes